 - To check that it is currently not in use and

-- That all practices in your PCN/area consistently use this code for future audits and evaluation purposes.
+- That all practices in your PCN/area consistently use this code.

 Patient advised about prostate cancer screening (situation)